nathankot/mjolnir.tiling/README.md

 When I say that this is a port, I mean something quite minimal.
-I replaced references to mjolnir extensions (e.g., `mjolnir.window`) with references to the corresponding hammerspoon  extensions (e.g., `hs.window`), and I rewrote function calls in camelCase where necessary.
+I replaced references to mjolnir extensions (e.g., `mjolnir.window`) with references to the corresponding hammerspoon extensions (e.g., `hs.window`).
+I rewrote function calls in camelCase where necessary.
+I renamed `tiling.lua` to `init.lua`.

 [hammerspoon]: https://github.com/Hammerspoon/hammerspoon

+Below is the content of the README from mjolnir.tiling.

 # mjolnir.tiling